David Saperstein (SEC official): Departure

-Saperstein was mentioned in 1937 as a candidate for Commissioner but chose to return to private practice for family reasons.
+Saperstein was mentioned in 1937 as a possible candidate for SEC commissioner, but he returned to private practice for family reasons.

 Private practice

-After leaving government service he joined the New York firm Silver, Saperstein & Barnett (later Silver, Saperstein, Barnett & Solomon).
-He represented Polaroid Corporation in federal litigation including Polaroid Corp. v.
-Casselman (1962), in which he was listed as counsel of record.
+After leaving government service, Saperstein joined the New York law firm Silver, Saperstein & Barnett, later Silver, Saperstein, Barnett & Solomon.
+He represented Polaroid Corporation in federal litigation, including Polaroid Corp. v.
+Casselman (1962), in which the court listed Silver, Saperstein & Barnett as counsel for Polaroid and named Julius Silver, David Saperstein, and Isaac M. Barnett as of counsel.
 He remained a corporate lawyer until retiring in 1982.

 Death and family

-Saperstein died December 28, 1990, at Palisades General Hospital in North Bergen, New Jersey, aged 89.
-He lived in Weehawken, New Jersey.
-He was survived by his wife, Louise Lederer; two children, Sue Bernstein and Roy Saperstein; a sister, six grandchildren, and two great-grandchildren.
+Saperstein died on December 28, 1990, at Palisades General Hospital in North Bergen, New Jersey, at age 89.
+He had lived in Weehawken, New Jersey.
+He was survived by his wife, Louise Lederer; two children, Sue Bernstein and Roy Saperstein; a sister; six grandchildren; and two great-grandchildren.